 - While purchase orders are appreciated, full payment is required via credit card or check no more than 30 days from the date the order is placed and always before show date.

 - All changes and cancellations must be submitted in writing and received three full weeks (21 days) prior to show date for School Shows or Artists in the Schools and five (5) business days prior for Professional Development events.
 Lack of payment is NOT considered cancellation.

 Questions or comments?
 Our Education Programs staff is here to help.

-For information about Professional Development and student art exhibits, or to inquire about having presentation made in your school, please email Tracy Sawyer, Arts & Outreach Programs Manager, or call 707.800.7529.
+For information about Professional Development and student art exhibits, or to inquire about having presentation made in your school, please email Tracy Sawyer, Education & Outreach Manager, or call 707.800.7529.